 Subject: Media Arts

 Length of Course: 1 Semester

 Pre-Requisites: N/A

 Course Leads to: Any SACE Stage 1 Visual Arts Course.

+Focus of Study:

 Media Arts is the use of communication technologies such as television, film, video, newspapers, radio, video games, the internet and mobile media to create representations of the world and tell stories.
 Media Arts connects audiences, purposes and ideas exploring concepts and viewpoints through the creative use of materials and technologies.

 Students will learn to plan and create Media Arts works in a range of forms and contexts and for a range of purposes.
 They select and apply codes, conventions and techniques to create representations in order to position, manipulate or influence audiences.

-Students evaluate Media Arts works and analyse the use of codes and conventions, using Media Arts terminology.
-They compare and challenge representations in a range of Media Arts works.
-Students will describe ways Media Arts works express individual and community identity and fulfil range of purposes.
+challenge representa edia Arts works and analyse the use of codes and conventions, using tions in a range of Media Arts works.
+Students will describe ways Me nd fulfil range of purposes.

 Faculty: Cross-Disciplinary Year 10

+Subject: Flexible Industry Pathways Program Year 10

+Length of Course: Semester (10 credits)

+Pre-Requisites: Application for a Flexible Industry Pathways program 202 1

+SACE Board of SA Coo le: 1 ILN 10

+Course Leads to: Successful enrolment in nominated Flexible Industry Path way program 2024

+Focus of Study:

+This subject caters for the students that have expressed interest in undertaking a Flexible Industry Pathways program (FIP) in the following year as a Year 11.
+The course content will be designed for the specific purpose, product or outcome according to the FIP the student has applied for in 2024.

+Students will be required to complete task in the following Assessment Types:

+- Assessment Type 1: Practical Exploration

+- Assessment Type 2: Connections

+- Assessment Type 3: Personal Venture

+Weighting of assessment types and content of individual assessment tasks will be determined by the individual needs of the students and the class cohort, whilst still adhering to SACE guidelines and expectation

+Faculty: Cross-Disciplinary (continued) Year 10

-Subject: Youth Support Pathways Year 10
+Subject: Youth Support Pathways

 Length of Course: Semester (10 credits)

 Pre-Requisites: N/A

 SACE Board of SA Code: 1ILN10

 This course is aimed at students who are considering an Education, Education Support or Youth Work/Social Work pathway.
 Students will gain an insight into classroom teaching and learning practices by participating in peer coaching activities within year 8 classrooms.
 Students will engage in a range of individual and group activities to develop their understanding of how the brain works, learning styles and strategies, and the impacts of wellbeing.